How To Build Dynamic ERC-721 NFTs Using Three Chainlink Trust-Minimized Services

 Achieving true randomness on blockchains, which are inherently deterministic because of the way their consensus algorithms work, is a very hard problem.
 But it is made easy with Chainlink VRF which is a provably fair and verifiable random number generator (RNG) that enables smart contracts to access random values without compromising security or usability.

 The dynamic NFT will respond to market changes automatically, with no need for developers to check prices or trigger NFT changes.
-This is possible with the help of Chainlink Keepers, which automate the project., So once your NFT is deployed, all you need to do is keep your VRF subscription and the Keepers registry funded with LINK tokens.
+This is possible with the help of Chainlink Automation, which automates the project so that once your NFT is deployed, all you need to do is keep your VRF subscription and the Automation registry funded with LINK tokens.
 The smart contract execution and dynamic NFT selection is done in a decentralized manner that is verifiable and cryptographically secure.

 Who This Is For